neopilou/hassio-addons/FTP-Sync/README.md

 You can use Home Assistant automations or scripts to run uploads at certain time intervals, under certain conditions, etc.

-The `keep last` option allows the add-on to clean up the local backup directory, deleting the local copies of the snapshots after they have been uploaded to Dropbox.
+The `keep last` option allows the add-on to clean up the local backup directory, deleting the local copies of the snapshots after they have been uploaded to your FTP Server.
 If `keep_last` is set to some integer `x`, only the latest `x` snapshots will be stored locally; all other (older) snapshots will be deleted from local storage.
-All snapshots are always uploaded to Dropbox, regardless of this option.
+All snapshots are always uploaded to your FTP Server, regardless of this option.

 ### Configuration